Physical Models

 Impact Ionisation

-Users can set this option to Off, Edge, or Element, but only one can be selected at a time.
+Users can set these option to Off, II_edge, II_elem, OC_edge, OC_elem but only one can be selected at any time.

 Name | Description | Unit |